Nordic Bishops' Conference

-The Nordic Bishops' Conference (Conferentia Episcopalis Scandiæ) is an episcopal conference of Roman Catholic bishops covering the Nordic countries of Sweden, Norway, Finland, Denmark and Iceland.
+The Nordic Bishops' Conference (Conferentia Episcopalis Scandiæ) is an episcopal conference of Catholic bishops covering the Nordic countries of Sweden, Norway, Finland, Denmark and Iceland.

 In 2023, it has 8 members who represent all five Catholic dioceses and all two territorial prelatures in the Nordic countries.
 It is unusual for bishops' conferences to be organised across several countries, but this reflects the fact that there are fewer than half a million Catholics in these countries.
 The Conference states as its tasks: